Keep your friends close and your Cholula closer.

-Hi Andy – After successfully bumping my meditation session time from 10 to 15 minutes in the Basic pack, I decided to try a 20-minute session.
-But I found that it was much more difficult for me to sit still for 20 minutes.
+Hi Andy — After successfully bumping my meditation session time from 10 to 15 minutes, I decided to try a 20-minute session.
+But I found that it was then much more difficult for me to sit still.
 Does the session length matter?
 Should I do 20 minutes because it’s so much harder for me, or should I do 15 minutes because 10 seems easy and 15 seems like a good balance?

 Hi, thanks for your question and it raises several great points: how much is too much?
 What is the optimal amount of time to sit for?
 And does a harder session mean we are getting better results?

 If it feels like too much time, it probably is.
 It’s best to approach meditation much like anything else in life: start small, build up slowly and find your own personal sweet spot.
 For some people, this sweet spot is 10 minutes and for others, it’s 60 minutes.

 To begin with, the most important thing is finding a time length which feels achievable and keeps us feeling motivated.
 Without this, it will never become part of an established daily routine.
 Also important to remember is that when it comes to awareness and compassion, quality always trumps quantity, so it’s much better to be actively cultivating those qualities than sitting still like a statue wondering when the session will end.
 (We’ve all been there!)